Amsterdam in December is a truly magical time of year. Here are 8 of my favorite things to do as a local!

 Lastly, at one of my favorite parks in Amsterdam is the Funky Xmas Market at Westerpark.
 You can experience Westerpark’s iconic architecture and modern park space while shopping for funky Christmas gifts made by local artists, fashion designers and creatives.

-Westerpark also has a Special Sinterklaas Market on December 1, 2019.
+Westerpark also has a Special Sinterklaas Market in the beginning of the month.
 Jump down to the Sinterklaas event to learn about this Dutch legend.

 Light Fireworks with Locals to Ring in the New Year